 There quite a few positives and negatives of flat packed furniture.
 Some manufacturers put high-end materials in furnishing which are durable and last.
 Such retailers deliver competitive and quality products.
 Unfortunately, others aim at building cheap furniture which still does the job, but has a short lifespan and often looks terrible.

-“When it comes to quality of construction, flat pack furniture sturdiness is a virtue (but not always a must).”
+“When it comes to the quality of construction, flat pack furniture sturdiness is a virtue (but not always a must).”

 Dmitri Kara / Flatpack builder

 Knockdown interior & exterior pieces have revolutionised the home furnishing niche.
 All popular companies now are bound to invest in research and development with customer satisfaction as a prime priority.